-Residents are involved in a Homeless Veterans Project and greatly appreciate the support from our Resort residents and Queen Valley residents.
 There are over 4500 homeless Veterans in Pinal County.
 Most of them suffer from PTSD and do not trust the government and thus do not get their disability help or benefits.
 Some actually live in the desert and some have their families with them.
 These are very special people who have fallen on bad times and hopefully someday will be able to succeed in the world around them.
 This past season we were able to put together over 150 kits for our Homeless Veterans along with 60 sleeping mats, 36 bikes, 700 cans of food, several blankets and warm jackets, 5 sleeping bags, as well as miscellaneous clothes and boots.
-This coming season we will be accepting donations of only men’s clothing and shoes.

 A project for the Veterans that started in Season 2017 was crocheted sleeping mats that are a much appreciated donation for the Veterans.
 The mats measure 3’x 5’ in size and require approximately 600 grocery bags per mat.
 The project will continue in the coming season so start saving plastic grocery bags (the colored ones are especially nice) and bring them with you.
 Volunteers meet on a regular basis to make the mats.

 The Queen Valley Golf Association invites everyone to play golf at the Queen Valley Golf Course this coming season.
 The Golf Association leaves one-third of all available tee times for non-members.
 The best days to play are Monday, Wednesday, Friday, Saturday, and Sunday.
 Members and non-members can join the Men’s and Ladies’ Golf Leagues.
 Contact the Queen Valley Pro Shop for pricing for the Leagues.
 Men can play any Tuesday morning without having to get a tee time.
-The women have two leagues: the 18-hole league plays on Thursday mornings at 9:00 a.m. and the 9-hole league plays on Thursdays at 1:00 p.m.
-All non-members in the leagues play at the guest rate discount.
+The women have two Leagues: the 18-hole League plays on Thursday mornings at 9:00 a.m. and the 9-hole League plays on Thursdays at 1:00 p.m.
+All non-members in the Leagues play at the guest rate discount.
 If you would like additional information as a regular or associate member, check with the Queen Valley Pro Shop at 520-463-2214.

-Hurry back to join us for our “Spooktacular Fest Party & Dance” on October 31st with music by our very own “DJ Dave” Dave.
+Hurry back to join us for our “Halloween Boo Bash Party & Dance” on October 31st with music by our very own “DJ Dave” Dave.
 Dance to “Thriller” and “The Monster Mash”!
 Ghosts, Witches, and Monsters welcome too!
 You will be entertained with a variety of music that will have everyone up dancing and having fun!
-Dress in your favorite “Spooktacular” or “Halloween” costume, optional!
+Dress in your favorite “Halloween” costume, optional!

-On November 11th, Veteran’s Day, a morning program is planned by the Resort to show honor to our many veterans from the USA and Canada.
+On November 11th, Veteran’s Day, an afternoon program is planned by the Resort to show honor to our many veterans from the USA and Canada.
 Show your patriotism by wearing your military or patriotic colors.
-Kim Vandenberg of HOHP (Honoring Our Heroes of Pinal County) that works with our Resort on our Homeless Veterans Project will be our guest speaker.
-She plans to bring their big bus “The Eagles Nest”.
 A great big “Thank You” to all of you that have served, be it the USA or Canada.

-Holiday potluck dinners are held on Thanksgiving and Christmas with the Resort providing the meat.
-Bring your favorite recipe to make a side dish for these festive holiday dinners.
+Holiday potluck dinners are held on Thanksgiving and Christmas.
+Bring along your favorite recipe to make a side dish for these festive holiday dinners.

 Participate in creating a festive atmosphere for the Resort this Christmas Season by “Decorating Your Winter Home for the Holidays” in December.
 Site judging and prizes awarded.

-The “Annual Children’s Christmas Party” for the children in Queen Valley will be held on Saturday, December 14th in our Activity Hall.
+The “Annual Children’s Christmas Party” for the children in Queen Valley will be held on Saturday, December 12th.
 Be part of the only Christmas some community children will have by donating to and participating in our annual Children’s Christmas Party.
 This year’s Christmas Party will be held but with a different format.
-We want to be able to celebrate Christmas with the children in the community as we have done in past years but will keep in mind the safety and welfare of our residents and the crafts and games are manned by our resort volunteers.
-The funding and gifts come solely from our residents.
-In 2018 we entertained seventy-nine children and their families.
+We want to be able to celebrate Christmas with the children in the community as we have done in past years but will keep in mind the safety and welfare of our residents and the families in our community.
+Since the funding and gifts come solely from our residents we will still cherish your funds to purchase gifts for the children.
 This is truly one of the highlights of December, not only for the children but also for our donors and Resort residents.

 Arrive a few days early to celebrate New Year’s Eve with Resort friends for the “New Year’s Eve Party & Dance” with music by “Cottonwood Stash Band” on December 31st at the Queen Valley Homeowners Hall next to the Queen Valley Fire Station.
-Back by popular request is the duo “Wes Reed Music”.
-Wes and Barb Reed play a variety of music that includes Country, Oldies, Classic Rock, Elvis, Buddy Holly, Roy Orbison, Frank Sinatra, George Strait, Eagles, Garth Brooks, Johnny Cash, Willie Nelson, and more!
-If you would like to arrive a few days early and before December 31st, please let our Resort office know and your site will be open for you!
+Cottonwood Stash Band plays a variety of music that includes Country, Oldies, Classic Rock, Elvis, Buddy Holly, Roy Orbison, Frank Sinatra, George Strait, Eagles, Garth Brooks, Johnny Cash, Willie Nelson, and more!
+If you would like to arrive a few days early and before December 31st, please let our Resort office know and we will make arrangements to have your site available for you!

 Create your own stained-glass masterpiece at our Glass Crafters workshops held weekly throughout the season.
 Member dues are $10 per year.
 Non-members can do a first-time project for $30 which includes working with a monitor to design and complete a project.
-Glass Crafters have a fund-raising breakfast annually and will be held February 1st in our Activity Hall.
+Glass Crafters have a fund-raising breakfast annually and will be held February 6th..
 The Glass Crafters will sell tickets to the breakfast starting in January so be sure to watch for the details, serving times, and the delicious foods that will be served.

-On February 2nd, the annual “Superbowl Scramble Golf Tournament” will be held at the Queen Valley Golf Course followed by lunch and prizes.
+On February 7th, the annual “Superbowl Scramble Golf Tournament” will be held at the Queen Valley Golf Course followed by lunch and prizes.
 Dennis Pare, will be coordinating the Super Bowl Golf Scramble.
 Darlene Phillips, will be hosting the lunch for this event.

-Saturday, February 8th is our “35th Annual Craft Fair”, and an opportunity for you to make and sell your handcrafted items.
-Reserve your table/space early to make sure you get an inside table (6’ tables/spaces are $5.00 for Resort residents).
+Saturday, February 13th is our “36th Annual Craft Fair”, and an opportunity for you to make and sell your handcrafted items.
+Reserve your table/space early!
+6’ tables/spaces are $5.00 for Resort residents.
 Tables can be reserved and paid for when you return for the season.

-On Monday, February 17th, an “Essential Oils Educational Seminar” will be held in the Activity Hall following our Weekly Coffee Social.
+On Monday, February 22nd, an “Essential Oils Made Easy” seminar will be held.
 Essential oils are chemical compounds extracted from plants grown in their native environments from around the world.
-Wellness Advocate Heather Herman will be returning for her third year in a row to teach a one hour seminar on how to safely and effectively use certified pure therapeutic grade essential oils to help the body function at its optimal level.
+Wellness Advocate Heather Herman will be returning for her fourth year in a row to teach a one hour seminar on how to safely and effectively use certified pure therapeutic grade essential oils to help the body function at its optimal level.
 She loves to listen to your health concerns and provide education regarding which oils would be most beneficial to you.
 Sinus support, respiratory support, support for seasonal threats, sleep support, digestive support, thyroid function support, and support for pain management are just a few examples.
 Heather is passionate about education and enjoys helping others by sharing her knowledge and experiences.
 There will be a question and answer session after the class.

 If you would like additional one-on-one time with Heather, individual 30 minute appointments can be scheduled throughout the afternoon and evening.
 If you have met Heather previously, she really wants to see you again and continue supporting you!
 There is no charge for the seminar or the individual sessions.

-For all of our ATV’ers, join Resort friends on March 9th for an evening “Full Moon ATV Ride” in the desert surrounding Queen Valley to Hot Dog Hill, a popular destination known in the surrounding area of Queen Valley.
+Join Resort ATV’ers, on February 27th for an evening “Full Moon ATV Ride” in the desert surrounding Queen Valley to Hot Dog Hill, a popular destination known in the surrounding area of Queen Valley.
 Roast hot dogs and marshmallows over an open fire while enjoying a great evening of fun, friendship, conversation, and watching the beautiful Arizona “sunset and rising moon”.

 This season’s “Spring Fling” “Resident Appreciation Party” will be March 17th with a “St. Patty’s Day” theme.
 Music and entertainment will be by “Armour Gomez” one of Arizona’s greatest musicians.
 You will hear some of the best songs that defined a generation.
 Enjoy the hits from the Rolling Stones, Pink Floyd, Cheap Trick, CCR, Bad Company, Lynyrd Skynryd, Eric Clapton, Van Morrison, SRV, Johnny Cash, and much, much more!

-March 24th is our annual “Hobo Soup Dinner & Street Dance”.
+March 25th is our annual “Hobo Soup Dinner & Street Dance”.
 Enjoy lots of fabulous food and great music by Jeff and Jim Smith, “Off Their Rockers” and “DJ Dave Dengate”.

-The following activities will be offered this upcoming season:
+The following activities and classes will be offered this upcoming season:

-- Open Cards every Tuesday night starting in December.
+- Open Cards Tuesday nights starting in December.